Clerical sex abuse targeted

 PHILADELPHIA (AP) - The Archdiocese of Philadelphia said Friday t has found ``credible evidence''

-that 35 priests sexually abused children over five decades and relieved several of them of their
+that 35 priests sexually abused children over five decades and relieved several of them of their duties.

 About 50 children were victims, diocesan spokeswoman Catherine Rossi said.
 Rossi could